Revealed: When Bounce Rate Sucks.

 Exit Pages: 7,500

-Now, if you take the number of exit pages (an instance of someone leaving your site) and divide it by visits, you can work out a more accurate indication of bounce rate.
-In this example you get a truer, much higher, bounce rate of 78% (7,500/9500).
-Which paints this page in a way different light than the example above using the traditional way of calculating bounce rate - it now reveals that this page sucks - i.e. people are exiting on it as soon as they get to it.
+This new metric paints the example page in a way different light than the example above using the traditional way of calculating bounce rate – it now reveals that this page sucks – i.e. people are exiting on it as soon as they get to it.
 So you would start optimizing it immediately based on this revelation!

 So if you are relying heavily on traditional bounce rates for indicating quality of your pages and which ones to optimize, you would never have known that this example page actually has a high bounce rate, and missed a big opportunity to increase extra page views on your site flowing from this thanks page.

-So, the moral of the story is, before calculating bounce rate for a page, you have to first look at how likely it is for someone to enter this page directly, seeing no page before it (i.e. an entry page).
+So, the moral of the story is, before calculating bounce rate for a page, you have to first look at how likely it is for someone to enter this page directly, and seeing no page before it (i.e. an entry page).
 Compare the amount of entry pages it gets to the actual pageviews it gets to get a good gauge of this.
-If the page is not often an ‘entry’ page, use my alternative ‘exit-based’ method of calculating the true bounce rate.
+If the page is not often an ‘entry’ page, use my alternative ‘exit-ratio’ method of calculating the true bounce rate.
 Try it on some of your pages… some of your favorite pages with low bounce rates might not be so good afterall…